suthargoutam/Smart-Fire-Safety-System-For-Cattle/README.md

 ## 💻 Source Code
 The complete source code is available here:
 👉 [test.c](https://github.com/suthargoutam/Smart-Fire-Safety-System-For-Cattle/blob/main/test.c)
 ---

 ## ⚡ Circuit Diagram
 Below is the circuit connection used in this project:
 # For circuit diagram diagram i have already give file
+# Also i give project image in my git hub
 ---

 ## 🧰 Setup Instructions